-Claire is currently studying towards her qualification for the Institute of Leadership and Management.
-Following this, she is very much looking forward to starting work towards her next goal - the Advanced Nursing Diploma.
+In 2010 Claire completed her qualification for the Institute of Leadership and Management.
+Following this Claire obtained her certificate in anaesthesia and critical care.
 Claire believes that Willows is definitely a great place to fulfil her dream and pursue a career in veterinary nursing to the highest levels!

 David has worked at Willows Veterinary Centre and Referral Service since 2002, initially joining us as an animal care assistant obtaining valuable experience working alongside general practice clinicians and specialist vets in a progressive small animal practice.
 Going from strength to strength, his level of commitment to the practice, his colleagues and, most importantly, the patients in his care, David was promoted to Animal Care Manager in 2007.

 As the practice has grown and the facilities within have developed, David realised his skills and knowledge would be well suited to a facilities role and he became Facilities Manager in December 2016.
 David is IOSH qualified and is working towards his British Institute of Facilities Management level 4 and 5.